-The regional FHB nursery, statewide trials, and advanced LSUAC breeding lines will be evaluated at two locations in misted nurseries inoculated with scabby corn, and in a third trial in the rice region.
-FDK and DON will be determined on ~2,000 samples from these nurseries.
+The regional FHB nursery, statewide trials, and advanced LSUAC breeding lines will be evaluated at three locations in misted nurseries inoculated with scabby corn.
+Fusarium Damaged Kernels and DON (toxin) will be determined on ~2,000 samples from these nurseries.
 First-year observation yield trials with "FHB parentage" will be screened in-house for major FHB QTL and evaluated in misted nurseries.

 Approximately 500 new crosses will be made.
-FHB resistance will be incorporated by crossing parents from the USFHBN and other FHBR sources to elite, adapted lines.
+FHB resistance will be incorporated by crossing with parents from the USFHBN and other FHB resistance sources to elite, adapted lines.
 F1 plants with a FHB resistant parentage will be top-crossed to develop F1 populations for marker assisted population enrichment.
 FHB resistant lines will be crossed to adapted lines that have high yield and good resistance to leaf and stripe rust.
 Two-way F1 plants with a FHB resistant parent will be topcrossed with elite LA lines in the greenhouse to set up F1 population enrichment via MAS next fall.
-The topcrosses will emphasize combining three of four of the most effective FHB genes (Fhb1, Fhb-Ck9511, Fhb1AN, FhbJT1B, Fhb4AN, Fhb5AN, Fhb5BB).
+The topcrosses will emphasize combining three of four of the most effective FHB genes (Fhb1, Fhb-Ck9511, Fhb1AN, FhbJT1B, Fhb4AN, Fhb5AN, Fhb2BB).
+Genomic selection for FHB resistance will carried out on approximately 570 breeding lines in first-year yield trials.
+Genomic selection will also be used to predict cross combination performance and aid in choosing lines to use as parents.

 Breeding lines in replicated FHB yield trials will be increased in breeder strips and blocks at two locations.
 Numerous early-generation populations and headrows will be evaluated for agronomic adaptation and disease resistance in Baton Rouge and Winnsboro.
 Selected F2 - F4 segregating populations will be planted in a spaced grid to permit genotyping and permit individual plant selection.
 A doubled haploid population of AGS2035/AGS2060 will be phenotypes at three locations in misted nurseries and genotyped on the Illumina 90K SNP chip to determine QTL associated with resistance in AGS2060.
+A population of 90 advanced lines segregating for FHB1 will evaluated in misted nurseries and replicated yield trials to evaluate efficacy of FHB1 in Louisiana.